 Deadline to apply for summer PICS (Princeton Internships in Civic Service) programs.

-If you’re interested in applying to law school, begin to talk with a pre-law counselor in the Career Services office.
+If you’re interested in applying to law school, begin to talk with a pre-law counselor in the Center for Career Development.

 Begin to discuss summer study abroad options with OIP advisers.